 IFRS 16 Leases supersedes IAS 17 Leases and its related interpretations.
 IFRS 16 eliminates the classification by a lessee of leases as either operating or finance.
 Instead all leases are treated in a similar way to finance leases in accordance with IAS 17.
 Under IFRS 16, leases are recorded on the statement of financial position by recognising a liability for the present value of its obligation to make future lease payments with an asset (comprised of the amount of the lease liability plus certain other amounts) either being disclosed separately in the statement of financial position (within right-of-use assets) or together with property, plant and equipment.
-The most significant effect of the new requirements will be an increase in recognised lease assets and financial liabilities.
-However, IFRS 16 exempts a lessee to recognise assets and liabilities for short term leases and leases of low-value assets.
+The most significant effect of the new requirements will be an increase in recognise assets and liabilities for short term leases and leases of low-value assets.
 IFRS 16 clarifies that a lessee separates lease components and service components of a contract, and applies the lease accounting requirements only to the lease components.
 IFRS 16 applies to annual periods commencing on or after January 1, 2019.